-What’s the Plural of Locus?
+What’s the Plural of Pants?

 Explore the breadths and depths of Grammarflex’s knowledge base, containing resources and comprehensive guides on pretty much everything you could want to know related to English grammar and writing.